ARCControlTower/aCT-Client/README.md

 ## Notes on install locations
 aCT client is currently meant to be installed using Python's `pip` package manager.
-By default, `pip` tries to install packages to system directory which should never be done.
-Users should either install it in their home directory using `pip install --user` or in a virtual environment.
+By default, `pip` tries to install packages to system directory which is not advised to do.
+Users should either install it using `pip install --user` or in a virtual environment.

 ## Installation to virtual environment
 Virtual environmet is a directory structure that includes all programs and libraries